wandenberg/nginx-selective-cache-purge-module/README.md

 Running tests
 -------------

 This project uses [nginx_test_helper](https://github.com/wandenberg/nginx_test_helper) on the test suite.
-So, after you've installed the module, you can just download the necessary gems:
+So, after you've installed the module, you can just install the necessary gems:

     $ bundle install

 And run rspec pointing to where your Nginx binary is (default: /usr/local/nginx/sbin/nginx):

-    $ NGINX_EXEC=../path/to/my/nginx rspec spec/
+    $ NGINX_EXEC=/path/to/nginx rspec spec/

-Also included in the project is a Rakefile that can be used to build nginx with only this module and run the test suite.
-The rake tasks can be found using the command:

-    $ rake -T

-To build and run rspec automatically using rake, you need to define where nginx sources are located (NGINX_SRC_DIR) and where it should be installed after built (NGINX_PREFIX_DIR, defaults to /tmp/nginx_tests/nginx):

-    $ NGINX_SRC_DIR=/path/to/nginx/sources NGINX_PREFIX_DIR=/tmp/nginx_tests/nginx rake spec

 Changelog
 ---------

 This is still a work in progress.
 Be the change.
-And take a look on the Changelog file.
+And take a look on the [Changelog](Changelog.md).